PetrKryslUCSD/FinEtools.jl/oldnews.md

 # Past news

+- 05/19/2019: Implementation of the computation of the infsup condition for isoparametric, mean-strain, and nodally-integrated solid finite elements.

 - 04/27/2019: The naming and various definitions of abstract types has been unified and streamlined.
 Because of the ensuing (slight) incompatibilities, the toolkit has been released in the version v2.0.0.

 - 04/25/2019: Added support for Documenter-generated guide and user manual.